kristineharrison/kristinekochie/data/authors/default.md

 github: https://github.com/kkochie
 ---

-#### Hi, I'm Kristine Kochie and I'm a Full Stack Developer.
+#### Hi, I'm Kristine Kochie and I Love to Build Things.

 Who exactly am I?
 Well, I have more than 20 years of digital and print design, tech operations, and data management experience in a variety of fields.
 From creating digital archives to founding and managing a retail store and e-commerce business, my history in tech-adjacent roles enables me to be both pragmatic and forward-thinking.
 I want to utilize my design and development skills with current tech to build seamless and dynamic user-friendly experiences.

 You might notice I don't have a “traditional” Software Engineering background.
 I built my first website way back in 1999, and over the past 2 decades have dabbled with various platforms and languages.
 But I didn’t seriously believe I could make tech a career until recently, when I decided to enroll in Flatiron School’s Software Engineering program.

-My Flatiron experience was life-changing.
-Not only did I find out I can learn at an accelerated pace, but that I love everything about it.
-Programming languages, frameworks, libraries... throw them at me!

-Since I come from a variety of past experiences, I view problems differently.
-I’ve had to be creative and innovative in order to make things work, quite frequently with limited resources and time.
-Coupled with this knowledge, I am committed to enhancing my proficiency and abilities and regularly work on improving my coding skills.
+Now I am focusing full-time on creating sites and apps from start to finish / front to back.

+Want to build something together?
+[Get in touch!](mailto:kristinekochie@gmail.com) Would espcially love to work on projects local to New York's Hudson Valley.

 ## TL;DR